AI's suggestion - looks good, right?

 Why This Stack Makes Sense

 I discovered Ref while looking for better search tools for my AI agents.
-The fact that it was already MCP-compatible meant I could deploy it on NimbleTools immediately.
+The fact that it was already MCP-compatible meant I could deploy it with mpak immediately.

 No integration work.
 No custom adapters.
-Just deploy and use.
+Just install and use.

 Try It Yourself